The Mighty Jingles: Personal life

 Rita Sobral would be able to move in to take care of his two cats, which was of critical importance to him.
 Charlton received a colonoscopy on 31 March, 2024, that confirmed the bowel cancer diagnosis, and that the cancer had been caught early.
 Tissue samples were taken from the small tumor which are to be tested for whether it is malignant or not, after which Charlton is expected to receive surgery and chemotherapy.
-He had lost his best friend and fellow veteran Eddie last year to the same illness, and stated that Eddie's death was influential in his decision to get tested as fast as possible upon feeling bowel related symptoms.
+He had lost his best friend and fellow veteran Eddie the year before to the same illness, and stated that Eddie's death was influential in his decision to get tested as fast as possible upon feeling bowel related symptoms.
+On the 4th of May 2024, Charlton announced that his surgery to remove the bowel cancer was a complete success.